We exist to glorify God through the cultivation of an intentional Christian community committed to helping students:

 Laundry and Vending Machines

-Coin-operated washers and dryers are available in the residence halls for resident student use.
-Vending machines are also available in most residence halls.
-All problems with the laundry or vending machines, or need for a refund of money lost in the machines, should be reported to Auxiliary Services, ext.
+Washers and dryers are available in the residence halls for resident student use.
+Vending machines are also available in some residence halls.
+All problems with the vending machines, or need for a refund of money lost in the machines, should be reported to Auxiliary Services, ext.
 4532 .
+Concerns with the laundry machines should be submitted through your RA/AC through the work request system.

 Residence Hall Exteriors